defencedigital/moduk-service-manual/src/service-assessments/check-the-code-of-conduct.md

 ### Do not be defensive

 Feedback is about your service, not you.
-Avoid deflecting questions, it’s okay to say that you’re not sure.
-Take notes so that you don’t need to respond to every point.
+Avoid deflecting questions, it is okay to say that you are not sure.
+Take notes so that you do not need to respond to every point.

 ## Giving feedback